sidebase/nuxt-auth/README.md

         await signOut() // Sign out the user
         ```

-There's more supported methods in the `useSession` composable, you can create client- and server-side authentication middlewares for your app and more - read the documentation below.
+There's more supported methods in the `useSession` composable, you can create APP and API authentication middleware - read the documentation below.

 ## Features